Get to know us on:

 Gravity Divert Valve

 HaF Equipment’s latest gravity divert valve is an ideal solution for those who need to upgrade their aging system with modern technology.
-This product will increase efficiency and help prevent expensive downtime due to inefficient and outdated systems.
+This sanitary diverter valve will increase efficiency and help prevent expensive downtime due to inefficient and outdated systems.
 The gravity divert valve is built for sanitary applications and is fully accepted by the United States Department of Agriculture (USDA).

 The focus for the gravity divert valve is on sanitary design and to provide an easy to clean divert valve positioned in the vertical orientation so that powder can flow and drop into either of two locations.

 Using proven HaF design methods developed over 25 years, the gravity divert valve is part of our tool-free-quick-take-apart® designs developed for ease of cleaning.
-The main body can be disassembled and wiped down because there are no hidden crevices.
+The main body of this sanitary diverter valve can be disassembled and wiped down because there are no hidden crevices.
 The sanitary ferrule connections allow for a clamp to easily be removed, gaining access to clean the connections and easily remove the gravity divert valve for cleaning.

 Gravity Divert Valve for article